-On a yearly basis, nearly three million Americans are diagnosed with pneumonia.
+Every year, almost three million Americans receive a pneumonia diagnosis.
 The worst part about this is that this statistic has not been decreasing over time even with our modern pneumonia treatment.
-Salt therapy for pneumonia can be considered a medical breakthrough.
-The sickness itself has been known to come in different forms but produce the same effects.
+Considering salt therapy for pneumonia marks a medical breakthrough.
+The illness may manifest in various forms, but it results in similar effects.
 Lets talk a bit about what is pneumonia and its effects.

 What is Pneumonia?

-Pneumonia is characterized by the inflammation of the alveoli, the small air-sacs in the lungs.
+Pneumonia is marked by the inflammation of the alveoli, which are small air sacs in the lungs.
 The alveoli are known as small sac-like containers within the lungs.
 These act as filters that take in oxygen and break it down into usable substances for the body.
 Pneumonia attacks these air-sacs and causes them to swell up and malfunction, bringing all forms of respiratory problems.

 Pneumonia is manifested in different forms depending on what kind of infection the alveoli incur.
 You can either get pneumonia that is based on a bacterial, viral, or fungal infection.
 Treatments for each type differ because the source of the infection is different.